stratus

 Transport

-Currently, McpClient supports the stdio transport — the most common transport for local development MCP servers.
-The client spawns the server as a child process and communicates via JSON-RPC over stdin/stdout with Content-Length framing.
+• stdio — spawns a local MCP server process and communicates with JSON-RPC over stdin/stdout using Content-Length framing.

 Edit on GitHub